IOB: Frequently Asked Questions — FAQ

 Like any other new financial instrument and emerging market, the cryptocurrency market has been extremely volatile.
 However, before the first BTC futures contracts were offered by CME, there were virtually no hedging tools available.

-We also noticed that majority of the crypto traders were newbies of the financial markets.
+We also noticed that the majority of the crypto traders were newbies of the financial markets.
 They are extremely inexperienced but feverishly enthusiastic.
-We realize the opportunity here, and will move the Smart Trading ahead of our original launching schedule of 2019
+We realize the opportunity here and will move the Smart Trading ahead of our original launching schedule of 2019

 3.)
 Crypto exchanges.

 There have been many trading systems/platforms that match buy and sell orders for their customers.
 They called themselves “exchanges” but up until now, very few are properly licensed or regulated.
 There is no way to audit their order books, order matching practices, and many of them do not even have a customer service phone number or a physical address listed on their website.
 The exchanges are not serving their customers properly.
-Oh, and they are constantly being hacked and hundreds of millions of dollars worth of customers funds were literally lost (some may even be ‘inside jobs,’ as speculated by many people.)
+Oh, and they constantly get hacked with hundreds of millions of dollars worth of customers funds being literally lost (some may even be ‘inside jobs,’ as speculated by many people.)